hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

 Now, it's time to look at the twin brother of an HTML track: the corresponding `TextTrack` object!

-#### Knowledge check 1.2.2

-1. When playing a video, are all tracks loaded by default?

-  a.
-It depends on the browser<br>
-  b.
-Yes<br>

-  Ans: a<br>
-  Explanation: In the given example, only the first track with the `default` attribute has been loaded.
-Try the example on different browsers and you will notice that only the track with the `default` attribute is loaded by the major browsers, when the page is loaded.
-FireFox will load all tracks, but will display the one with the `default` attribute only if it's the first one.

 #### Notes for 1.2.2 The HTML track element

 + Status of an HTML track